splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-operator.rst

 .. _auto-instrumentation-operator:

 *****************************************************************************
-Install the Collector with the Kubernetes Operator for Auto Instrumentation
+Install the Collector and the Kubernetes Operator for Auto Instrumentation
 *****************************************************************************

 .. meta::